hliscorp/mvc/README.md

 | getVersion | void | string | Gets application version based on *version* attribute @ [application](#application) XML tag |
 | getTag | string $name | [\SimpleXMLElement](https://www.php.net/manual/en/class.simplexmlelement.php) | Gets a pointer to a custom tag in XML root |

-Other public method are relevant only to APIs built on top of this.
+Other public methods are relevant only to APIs built on top of this.

 ### Class Response